 High school students residing within Lostant CUSD 425 may attend Putnam County High School or LaSalle-Peru Township High School.
 Lostant School District is responsible for bus transportation arrangements to and from Lostant School or the student's bus stop.
 Lostant School District pays the full out-of-district tuition cost for students attending Putnam County High School.
 Lostant School District pays the exact Putnam County High School dollar amount for the out-of-district tuition cost for students attending LaSalle-Peru Township High School.
 Parents of LaSalle-Peru Township High School students are responsible for the dollar amount of the outof-district tuition cost difference between Putnam County High School and LaSalle-Peru Township High School.
 The per capita tuition cost is determined annually by the state approved school auditor.
-The Lostant Superintendent mails a high school enrollment and tuition letter to all eligible high school students in January and May.
-The tuition difference is listed on these mailings.
+The Lostant Superintendent mails a high school enrollment and tuition letter to all eligible high school students in January.
+The tuition difference is listed in the mailing.
+The full tuition difference is due to Lostant School District on or before June 30th.

-High school students can change high schools one time during his or her high school attendance years.
+High school students may change high schools one time during his or her high school attendance years.
 Please contact the Lostant Superintendent for additional details.